skryv/elasticsearch-docker/README.md

 - Docker
 - GNU Make
 - Python 3.5 with Virtualenv
+- install all requirements in requirements.txt with pip3

 ## Running a build
 To build an image with the latest nightly snapshot of Elasticsearch, run: